VeniceUnleashed/VU-Docs/content/vext/guides/concepts.md

 ### Arrays

 The first sequence is an array.
 In the documentation it's shown as `TypeName{}`.
 In VEXT scripts these sequences are read-only lua tables.
-That means that they are a continous sequence of elements (a list without any gaps or `nil` items), can be accessed using the brackets syntax (`someArray[123]`, remember that indexing in lua starts at `1` and not `0`), and functions of the [table](http://www.lua.org/manual/5.4/manual.html#6.6) lua library can be used on them.
+That means that they are a continuous sequence of elements (a list without any gaps or `nil` items), can be accessed using the brackets syntax (`someArray[123]`, remember that indexing in lua starts at `1` and not `0`), and functions of the [table](http://www.lua.org/manual/5.4/manual.html#6.6) lua library can be used on them.
 Since these tables are read-only, changes to them (eg. via `table.insert(...)`) will not modify the real property.

 ### Vectors

 The other sequence is a vector.
 In the documentation it's shown as `TypeName[]`.
 In VEXT scripts these sequence are NOT tables, but work in similar ways.
-A major difference is that they don't have to be continuous (ie. a vector can contain items that are `nil`).
+A major difference is that they don't have to be continuous (i.e. a vector can contain items that are `nil`).
 They can still be accessed and iterated similarly to lua tables but cannot be manipulated using the [table](http://www.lua.org/manual/5.4/manual.html#6.6) lua library.
 Instead, they have their own helper methods for manipulating them:

 - `add(value)`: Adds a new value to the end of the vector, similar to `table.insert(...)`.
 Usage: `someVector:add(newValue)`
 - `insert(index, value)`: Inserts a value at the specified index.
 Usage: `someVector:insert(2, newValue)`